cstrassburg/cmsxj19e-hacks/SERIAL_CONSOLE.md

 ```
 if you can see what you write, your TX-> RX is working.
 If not, check the cable or solder points.

-## interrupting boot sequence
+## interrupt boot process

-If your console connect ist working you can interrupt the boot sequence:
+If your console connect is working you can interrupt the boot sequence:

 - unplug the power supply from the camera
+- check the focus is on your putty or miniterm window
 - hold the ENTER key down and power your camera up

 you can see: